-Daniel Ridgway Knight USA
+Daniel Ridgway Knight Biography | Oil Paintings

 3-15-1839 Chambersburg, USA – 3-9-1924 Paris, FRABack to Artist IndexView Artists Paintings

-He then studied at the Ecole des Beaux-Arts with academic painters Charles Gleyre and Alexander Cabanel and shared classes with Renoir and Sisley.
-In 1863, he returned to Philadelphia to enlist in the army during the Civil War.
+Daniel Ridgway Knight was a student at the Pennsylvania Academy of Fine Arts in Philadelphia from 1858 to 1861.
+He then sailed to France to study at the Ecole des Beaux-Arts in Paris for two years with the Academic painters Charles Gleyre and Alexander Cabanel, and his classmates were Renoir and Sisley.
+In 1863, he returned to Philadelphia to enlist in the Union army during the middle of the American Civil War.

-Influenced: Louis Aston Knight
+Painters Daniel Ridgway Knight Influenced: Louis Aston Knight.